 When the link requests access to Serial Bus through the LReq signal, the PHY arbitrates for access to Serial Bus.
 If the PHY wins the arbitration, it grants the bus to the link by asserting Grant on Ctl[0:1] for one SClk cycle, followed by Idle for one cycle.
-After observing Grant followed by Idle on Ctl[0:1], the link takes control of the interface by asserting Idle, Hold or Transmit on Ctl[0:1] one cycle after sampling Grant from the PHY.
+After observing Grant on Ctl[0:1], the link takes control of the interface by asserting Idle, Hold or Transmit on Ctl[0:1] one cycle after sampling Grant from the PHY.
 The link should assert Idle for one cycle before changing the state of Ctl[0:1] to either Hold or Transmit but shall not assert Idle for more than one cycle.
 PHY implementations shall tolerate Idle for one cycle prior to Hold or Transmit.
 The link asserts Hold to keep ownership of the bus while preparing data but shall not assert Hold on Ctl[0:1] for more than MAX_HOLD cycles subsequent to observing Grant on Ctl[0:1].
 The PHY asserts DATA_PREFIX on Serial Bus during this time.
 When it is ready to begin transmitting a packet, the link asserts Transmit on Ctl[0:1] along with the first bits of the packet.
-After sending the last bits of the packet, the link asserts either Idle or Hold on Ctl[0:1] for one cycle and then it asserts Idle for one additional cycle before placing those signals in a high-impedance state.
+After sending the last bits of the packet, the link asserts idle for one additional cycle before placing those signals in a high-impedance state.